lizhophardt/CFP-Funding-Tool/README.md

 1. You configure a secret preimage in the environment variables
 2. Users generate a SHA-256 hash of this preimage
 3. The service validates the provided hash against the expected hash
-4. If valid, the service sends xDai to the recipient address
+4. If valid, the service sends wxHOPR tokens to the recipient address

 ### Example Hash Generation